• Recipes

 Five bowls laid out containing mushrooms, leeks, chopped chicken, bacon lardons and garlic.

-Add the garlic, chopped leeks and mushrooms and cook for another few minutes until softened.
+Step 4: Add the garlic, chopped leeks and mushrooms to the pan and cook for another few minutes until they have softened.

 Risotto rice being poured in a saucepan containing mushrooms and leeks.

-Next, add the arborio rice & dried or fresh thyme to the pan and stir until all of the grains have been coated and mixed into the meat and vegetables.
-Adding the rice to the pan without any liquid is called toasting the rice and is done to prevent the exterior from breaking and seals in the starch of the grain creating a much nicer texture when cooked.
+Step 5: Next, add the arborio rice & dried or fresh thyme to the pan and stir until all of the grains have been coated and mixed into the meat and vegetables.
+Adding the rice to the pan without any liquid is called toasting the rice and this is done to prevent the exterior of the rice from breaking and seals in the starch of the grain creating a much nicer texture when cooked.

 Chicken stock being ladled into a saucepan of risotto.